Yeeldx/yeeldbox-devdocs/docs/developers/v2/ledger-plugin.md

 Here are the modifications you should do :

-- In [src/Yeeldx_plugin.h](https://github.com/LedgerHQ/app-plugin-Yeeldx/blob/main/src/Yeeldx_plugin.h#L51) which contains a `NUM_YEELDX_VAULTS` parameter that defines the number of vaults in the plugin mapping.
-You should just increment that by the number of vaults you want to add.
+- In [src/Yeeldx_plugin.h](https://github.com/LedgerHQ/app-plugin-Yeeldx/blob/main/src/Yeeldx_plugin.h#L51) which contains a `NUM_YEELDX_YEELDBOXES` parameter that defines the number of YeeldBoxes in the plugin mapping.
+You should just increment that by the number of YeeldBoxes you want to add.
-- In [src/main.c](https://github.com/LedgerHQ/app-plugin-Yeeldx/blob/main/src/main.c#L57) which contains a `YEELDX_VAULTS` mapping with the details of all the vaults.
-You should add a new line with the corresponding details of the new vault.
-Params are, in order: [`vault_address`, `underlying_token_symbol`, `vault_symbol`, `number_of_decimals`].
+- In [src/main.c](https://github.com/LedgerHQ/app-plugin-Yeeldx/blob/main/src/main.c#L57) which contains a `YEELDX_YEELDXBOXES` mapping with the details of all the YeeldBoxes.
+You should add a new line with the corresponding details of the new YeeldBox.
+Params are, in order: [`YeeldBox_address`, `underlying_token_symbol`, `YeeldBox_symbol`, `number_of_decimals`].

 ```c
     // For the address `0xbfa4d8aa6d8a379abfe7793399d3ddacc5bbecbb`, just add `0x` every 2 characters.